Loading…

 Sets OP-01 through OP-08 are not legal in official tournaments.
 They retain casual and legacy value but cannot be played in Championship Series events.

 Rotation policy: Bandai Namco typically rotates sets on an annual schedule.
 Sets removed from standard usually have 3-4 months advance notice before the rotation takes effect.
 Watch official announcements before investing heavily in any older standard set.
+The standard format guide covers the full rules, rotation schedule, and meta rotation implications in detail.

 Collector buying: OP-01 through OP-07 for legacy collector value, particularly Manga Rares of major characters (Luffy, Zoro, Shanks, Whitebeard).
 These hold long-term floor value through IP appeal.